 Data from the first two encounters were publicly released on November 12, 2019.
-Future encounters will be released 30 days (level-2) or 90 days (level-3) after receipt of the final data from that encounter.
+Future encounters will be released no later than 90 days after receipt of the final data from that encounter.
+The PSP Science Gateway (APL) typically lists the next 1 or 2 data release dates.
 Click the above line to access the SWEAP data archive.

 The team is happy to help you with your data needs.
 For help with instrument data, please see the Team Page for information about who to contact.